Rangers want to keep Balogun beyond 2020-21 season – Gerrard | Goal.com

 Balogun has spent most of his career in Germany, playing for Turkiyemspor Berlin, Hannover 96, Fortuna Dusseldorf, Darmstadt 98 and Mainz 05 before moving to England in 2018.

-The defender teamed up with Premier League side Brighton and Hove Albion but struggled for game time before joining Wigan in the Championship, initially on loan before the deal was made permanent.
+The defender teamed up with Premier League side Brighton & Hove Albion but struggled for game time before joining Wigan in the Championship, initially on loan before the deal was made permanent.

 Balogun will be expected to continue his impressive performances for Rangers when they take on Aberdeen in a league game on Sunday.